idaholab/virtual_test_bed/doc/content/sfr/subchannel/thors/thors.md

 ## Edge blockage of 14 channels in 19-pin sodium-cooled bundles

 THORS bundle 5B has the same fuel configuration as bundle 2B, except that 0.0711-cm-diam wire-wrap spacers are used to separate the peripheral pins from the duct wall.
 The half-size spacers are used to reduce the flow in the peripheral flow channels and to cause a flatter radial temperature profile across the bundle.
-It also means that the flat-to-flat distance is reduced appropiately.
+It also means that the flat-to-flat distance is reduced appropriately.
 The pins have a heated length of $45.7 cm$.
 A 0.3175-cm-thick stainless steel blockage plate is located $10.2 cm$  above the start of the heated zone to block $14$ edge and internal channels along the duct wall.
 The test section layout is shown in Fig [fig:thors2].
 The experimental parameters for the chosen case are presented in [parameters2].
 Pronghorn-SC modeled the THORS bundle 5B blockage with a $92$% area reduction on the affected subchannels and a local form loss coefficient of $6$. $C_T$ was set to $10$.

 !media subchannel/thors2.png
     style=width:60%;margin-bottom:2%;margin:auto;